OpenFn/docs/versioned_docs/version-legacy/portability.md

 [CLI] ♦ Deployed.
 ```

-### Automated Version Control with Github and Lightning
+### Automated Version Control with GitHub and Lightning

 Representations of projects as code and pull/deploy functionality allows you to
-check your whole project into a version control system such as Github.
+check your whole project into a version control system such as GitHub.

-Lightning comes with a Github App that enables user to sync projects from an
+Lightning comes with a GitHub App that enables user to sync projects from an
-instance to Github using the `openfn pull` command and to do the vice versa
+instance to GitHub using the `openfn pull` command and to do the vice versa
 using `openfn deploy`.

 To set up version control:

 1. Create a project repo connection to a github repository in **Project Settings
-   -> Sync to Github**.
+   -> Sync to GitHub**.
-2. Follow the instructions to install the Lightning Github app in your desired
+2. Follow the instructions to install the Lightning GitHub app in your desired
    repository.
 3. Once you have created a a connection, set up `pull` and `deploy` workflows
    that use openfn github actions below.
 4. Add `OPENFN_API_KEY` and `OPENFN_PROJECT_ID` repository secrets to your
-   Github repo as described below.
+   GitHub repo as described below.
 5. Add a `.config.json` file to your repository which specifies your endpoint
    and paths to project spec and state files.
-6. Click the sync to Github button to initiate a sync from Lightning to GitHub.
+6. Click the sync to GitHub button to initiate a sync from Lightning to GitHub.
-7. Push a change to your selected branch to push changes from Github to
+7. Push a change to your selected branch to push changes from GitHub to
    Lightning.

-#### Github Repository Secrets
+#### GitHub Repository Secrets

 The workflows that interact with the OpenFn actions will need the repository set
 up with two secrets used in the github actions: